-Grants are funds that are given to students and do not have to be repaid (unless, for example,
+Grants are funds given to students and do not have to be repaid (unless, for example,

 you completely withdraw from or stop attending all courses).
 Not all students will

 qualify for each of these grant programs.
-Please read the descriptions
+Please read the descriptions carefully.

 Supplemental Education Opportunity Grant (SEOG)

-This grant is awarded to undergraduate students with exceptional financial need.
+This grant is awarded to undergraduate students with exceptional financial needs.

 Funds are very limited for this program.

 If selected to receive this award, they are applied automatically in conjunction with Pell Grants.